wjwillemse/nafigator/README.rst

 Features
 --------

+Nafigator allows you to store NLP output from custom made spaCy and stanza pipelines with (intermediate) results and all processing steps in one format.

 * Convert text files to .naf files that satisfy the NLP Annotation Format (NAF)

 	* Supported input media types: application/pdf (.pdf), text/plain (.txt)